-When is the Final Fantasy 9 animated series release date?
+When will the Final Fantasy 9 animated series be released?

 The short answer is that we don’t know yet, but it will likely take several years before the series is released.
-It was only announced in June 2021 which means that production likely hasn’t started yet.
+It was announced in June 2021, and production presumably began in late 2021 or early 2022.

-By comparison, the series Droners from the same production company was announced in March 2017 and it took more than three years before it began debuting, but it’s possible Final Fantasy IX might be on an accelerated timeline.
+By comparison, the series Droners from the same production company was announced in March 2017 and it took more than three years before it premiered.
+It’s possible Final Fantasy IX might be on an accelerated timeline.
 The best-case scenario here is probably early 2023 in all likelihood.

 Is there a Final Fantasy 9 animated series trailer?